 On Tuesday, the Lions closed their practice facility and worked remotely after two people within the organization tested positive for COVID-19.
 Linebacker Anthony Pittman was placed on the reserve COVID-19 list and the other positive case was from a staff member.

 And Wednesday morning, there were reports that the team could be without a significant portion of its coaching staff for Saturday’s matchup against the Tampa Bay Buccaneers.
 NFL Network Insider Ian Rapoport said nearly all of Detroit’s defensive coaching staff are considered close contacts, including interim head coach Darrell Bevell.
 Who will be available to coach the Lions on Saturday depends on the contact tracing process.

-Detroit (5-9) opened as a 7.5-point underdog for Saturday's 1 p.m. kickoff against Tampa Bay, but sports bettors have steamed the line up to 9.5 in favor of the Buccaneers (9-5).
+Detroit (5-9) opened as a 7.5-point underdog for Saturday's 1 p.m. kickoff against Tampa Bay, but sports bettors have gone to their sports betting sites have steamed the line up to 9.5 in favor of the Buccaneers (9-5).